percona/percona-backup-mongodb/doc/source/upgrading.rst

 .. rubric:: Important notes

 1. Backward compatibility between data backup and restore is supported for upgrades within one major version only (e.g. from 1.1.x to 1.2.y).
 When you upgrade |PBM| over several major versions (e.g. from 1.0.x to 1.2.y), we recommend to make a backup right after the upgrade.
+2. Starting from version 1.2.1, |pbm| packages are stored in the *pbm* repository and the *tools* repository for backward compatibility.
+To upgrade to the version lower than 1.2.1, enable the *tools* repository.
-2. Upgrade |PBM| on all nodes where it is installed.
+3. Upgrade |PBM| on all nodes where it is installed.

 Enable |percona| repository
 ===========================